 Interested in being part of our "Dream Big" Project or have questions?
 Contact:

 Executive Director Gregg Goodman at Gregg.firstname.lastname@example.org

-Here is a list of our identified projects for the future: View our Mass Model here.14095 - Site Plan and Massing Model - Package - 2015-02-17
+Here is a list of identified projects for the future: View the Mass Model here.14095 - Site Plan and Massing Model - Package - 2015-02-17

-As you can see from our model, our covered arena will one of the epicenters of our campus.
-It will extend our ride year, add additional opportunities for education and participation.
+As you can see from the model, the covered arena will one of the epicenters of the campus.
+It will extend the ride year and add additional opportunities for education and participation.

-Horses Help is leading educational opportunities for our industry in Equine Adaptive Activities and Therapies, by hosting all National Certifications for instructors, therapists and clinicians.
-In addition, our established collaborative partners want to bring their classroom to the barn, we need to provide additional classroom capacity, and our equine science space & strategies to our campus.
+Horses Help is leading educational opportunities for the industry in Equine Adaptive Activities and Therapies by hosting all National Certifications for instructors, therapists and clinicians.
+In addition, established collaborative partners want to bring their classroom to the barn requiring additional classroom capacity.

-The west house will be going two stories as Horses Help will be adding a Bunkhouse for our interns from all over the nation and the world.
+The west house will be developed into two stories as Horses Help will be adding a Bunkhouse for interns from all over the nation and the world.

-This area is key to our year round ability to see clients who need services.
-Because summer months are not suitable to use our equine partners, many clients continue to need consistent care.
-The remodeled indoor space will allow clients needing.
-PT, OT or speech therapy to continues services or transition into an aquatics rehabilitative environment.
+This area is key to serving clients year-round.
+While the summer months are not suitable to use the equine partners, many clients continue to need consistent care.
+The remodeled indoor space will allow clients requiring PT, OT or speech therapy to continues services or transition into an aquatics rehabilitative environment.

-This area will be designed with interactive sensory features like water feature, mapping, aromatic plants, impulsion area, and noodle forest.
+This area will be designed with interactive sensory features like a water feature, mapping, aromatic plants, impulsion area and noodle forest.
 You have to see the plans on this one.
 It will take in all parts of the campus.

 All building design elements have sustainability components attached to them.
-If you are interested in a teaching proposal for any of our projects, contact Executive Director, Gregg Goodman for more details at Gregg.firstname.lastname@example.org
+If you are interested in a teaching proposal for any of the projects, contact Executive Director, Gregg Goodman for more details at Gregg.email@example.com